International Students

 Visit Migri.fi for detailsHousing

 Arrange accommodation before arrival.
-Explore student housing associations (e.g., HOAS, AYY) or private market options early.
+Explore student housing associations (e.g., HOAS, KUNI) or private market options early.
+Kestora University does provide on-campus housing directly, we assist with the application process.

 Financial Matters